zlib-ng/minizip-ng/README.md

 When zipping with a password it will always use AES 256-bit encryption.
 When unzipping it will use AES decryption only if necessary.
 Does not support central directory or local file header encryption.

-### PKWARE disk spanning
+### PKWARE disk splitting

-To create an archive with multiple disks use zipOpen3_64 supplying a disk_size value in bytes.
+To create an archive with multiple disks use zipOpen3_64 supplying a disk size value in bytes.

 ```
 extern zipFile ZEXPORT zipOpen3_64(const void *pathname, int append,
   ZPOS64_T disk_size, zipcharpc* globalcomment, zlib_filefunc64_def* pzlib_filefunc_def);
 ```
-The central directory is the only data stored in the .zip and doesn't follow disk_size restrictions.
+The central directory is the only data stored in the .zip and doesn't follow disk size restrictions.

-When unzipping it will automatically determine when in needs to span disks.
+When unzipping it will automatically determine when in needs to cross disk boundaries.

 ### I/O Buffering